-In PCOS, mature eggs are not released.
-Instead, they stay in the ovaries with a small amount of fluid around them.
+In many women with PCOS, mature eggs are not released.
+Instead, they stay in the ovaries with a small amount of fluid (cyst) around them.
+The affected ovary may be slightly enlarged.
 There can be many of these.
 However, not all women with the condition will have ovaries with this appearance.

 Most of the time, PCOS is diagnosed in women in their 20s or 30s.
 However, it may also affect teenage girls.
 The symptoms often begin when a girl's periods start.
 Women with this disorder often have a mother or sister who has similar symptoms.